spacetelescope/bibcat/README.md

 Download several data files (the ADS full text file and the papertrack file) to create models for training or combined fulltext dataset files for the input text.
 These files can be accessed only by authorized users.
 Downloading the files requires a single sign-on.
 Save the files outside the `bibcat` folder on your local computer, and you will set up the paths to the files.
 See more details in **User Configuration and Data Filepaths** below.

-- The combined papers+classification JSON file ([dataset_combined_all_2018-2021.json](https://stsci.app.box.com/file/1380606268376))
+- The combined papers+classification JSON file ([dataset_combined_all_2018-2023.json](https://stsci.box.com/s/q99xtyey1lgydt0jtonhot3b3rlv8rns))
 - The papertrack export JSON file ([papertrack_export_2023-11-06.json](https://stsci.box.com/s/zadlr8dixw8706o9k9smlxdk99yohw4d))
-- ADS fulltext data file ([ST_Request2018-2021.json](https://stsci.box.com/s/cl3yg5mxqcz484w0iptwbl9b43h4tk1g))
+- ADS fulltext data file ([ST_Request2018-2023.json](https://stsci.box.com/s/ym9pbt2iz7cqc8m1gbbd2slo0lwbwlr8))

 Note that other JSON files (extracted from 2018-2023) include paper track data and full texts later than 2021.
-If you like to test them for your work, feel free to do so.

 ### User Configuration and Data Filepaths